apostrophecms/apostrophe-documentation/modules/apostrophe-login/index.md

 module.
 Then invokes the `loginDeserialize` method of every module that has one, passing the `user` object.
 These methods may optionally take a callback.
+### deserializeUser(*id*, *callback*)
+Given a user's `_id`, fetches that user via the login module and, if the user is found, invokes the `loginDeserialize` method of all modules that have one via `callAll`.
+Then invokes the callback with `(null, user)`.

+If the user is not found, invokes the callback with `(null, null)` (NOTE: no error in the first argument).

+If another error occurs, it is passed as the first argument.

+This method is passed to `passport.deserializeUser`.
+It is also useful when you wish to load a user exactly as Passport would.
 ### loginDeserialize(*user*)
 On every request, immediately after the user has been fetched, build the `user._permissions` object which has a simple